build-on-aws/content/posts/getting-started-with-opensearch-models/03-authoring-custom-connectors-opensearch/index.md

 }
 ```

 Success!
-Here the response is being returned from the external model based on the input text:
+Here the response is being returned from the model based on the input text:

 ```
 {